andyfischer/circa/docs/syntax.md

 Comments
 --------

-Linewise comments are specified with two dashes: `--`.
+Line comments are specified with two dashes: `--`.
 This will cause the rest of the line to be ignored.

     -- this is a comment